Skip to content

 Paul Smaldino

-Associate Professor, Cognitive & Information Sciences, School of Social Sciences and Humanities
+Associate Professor, Cognitive & Information Sciences, School of Social Sciences, Humanities & Arts

 My research centers around the use of theory-driven mathematical and computational modeling to understand human social behavior and cultural evolution.
 I am interested in how behaviors—and the cognitive mechanisms that give rise to them—emerge and evolve in response to social, cultural, and ecological pressures, as well as how those pressures can themselves evolve.